-The pencil is held in a comfortable tripod Movement grip. comes from fingertips.
+The pencil is held in a comfortable tripod grip.
+Movement comes from the fingertips.

 Motivation to Write

 In an increasingly digital world your child needs to understand the purpose of writing.

 Encourage your child to watch you write.
 Tell them what you are writing and why.
 Good opportunities to model writing include: